How are County Boards of Developmental Disabilities Funded?

 Ohio’s county boards of developmental disabilities receive the overwhelming majority of their funds from county property tax payers through voter-approved tax levies.
 Additional resources are provided via federal Medicaid waiver reimbursements and certain state funding streams.
 Every county board’s budget consists of a unique combination of these three funding streams – no two counties are funded exactly the same.

 Local Funds: All county boards collect at least one local property tax levy approved by voters, with some counties collecting multiple tax levies.
-A substantial majority of county board funding for all services across the state- more than $1 billion- is derived from local property taxes.
+County board funding for all services across the state, more than $1 billion, is derived from local property taxes.
 The percentage of overall funding made up by local funds varies greatly from county to county.
-Ohio is unique in that it relies on local funding sources to pay for most DO services- other states rely heavily on state funding streams for services, case management, and Medicaid waiver match.
-In fact, more than half of all funds raised at the local level for DO services in the United States are raised in Ohio.
+Ohio is unique in that it relies on local funding sources to pay for most DD services- other states rely heavily on state funding streams for services, case management, and Medicaid waiver match.
+In fact, more than half of all funds raised at the local level for DD services in the United States are raised in Ohio.

 State Funds: State funding varies by county and is typically determined using a formula that factors in the county’s population, the number of people served, and the ability of the county board to be reimbursed by Medicaid for qualifying programs.
 A small portion of overall funding for county boards comes from the state, however, some counties rely much more heavily on state funding to operate than others as a percentage of their overall budget.
 Ohio has also recently begun allocating a small but significant amount of funds to serve as match for additional Medicaid waivers as they attempt to offer more opportunities for home- and community-based services to those people who currently live in institutional settings.